Learning Outside the Classroom

 A three day experience for grade 7 students.
 The students not only get to know each other, including their new bilingual classmates, but they also get to know the environment of the Netherlands in a practical, cross-curricular way.
 Many of the grade 7 teachers accompany the students on this trip.

-In Grade 8, all students take part in an outdoor learning experience to either England, Scotland or Ireland.
-The aim is to develop English language skills for everyone and provide new opportunities for activities such as outdoor pursuits and drama.
+In Grade 8, all students take part in an outdoor learning experience to either England or Maastricht.
+The aim is to expose students to new experiences as well as local cultures, and to provide new opportunities for activities such as outdoor pursuits and drama.

 Spain and France language development

 Grade 9 language development trips to Spain and France.
-Currently students that have chosen French as their modern language option, will travel to Nice and those studying Spanish will go to either Alcala or Toledo, where they can learn the language first hand as well as share in the culture of the country.
+Currently students that have chosen French as their modern language option, will travel to Nice and those studying Spanish will go to Madrid, where they can learn the language first hand as well as share in the culture of the country.

-In Grade 10 the whole year group visits Ypres in Belgium, providing a cross-curricular learning experience on the First World War.
+In Grade 10 the whole year group visits The Somme in France, providing a cross-curricular learning experience on the First World War.
 This trip is the culmination of an extended project, designed to give students a greater awareness of the consequences of conflict.
 On their return, the students put on a school wide exhibition on the first world war, demonstrating the extent of the cross-curricula activity undertaken by the students.